wooks527/oi/docs/source/nlp/word_and_sentence_embeddings.rst

 Problem:

 * Anyway, vectors too sparse and long to calculate cosine similarities
-* So, we need to reduce dimensions of vectors
+* So, we need to reduce dimensions o

 Vector space models of semantics